HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: HyperCon

-In this section, we extend \methodacro{} to handle video-to-video tasks in which the input frames have masked pixels (\eg, inpainting).
-This case differs from the unmasked input case (Section~\ref{sec:tua-for-unoccluded-videos}) in three ways.
-First, we now have as input a mask video $M = \{m_1, \dots, m_N\}$ in addition to the normal RGB video $V$.
+Having described HyperCon in the unmasked input case in Sections~\ref{sec:generating-the-high-fps-video}-\ref{sec:temporal-aggregation}, we now extend it to handle tasks in which the input frames have masked pixels (\eg, inpainting).
+This case differs from the unmasked input case in three ways.
+First, in addition to the normal RGB video $V$, we now have as input a mask video $M = \{m_1, \dots, m_N\}$ in which 1 marks an unmasked pixel and 0 marks a masked pixel.
 Second, when generating the interpolated data, we must create an interpolated mask video $M^s = \{m_1^s, \dots, m_{N'}^s\}$ to accompany the interpolated RGB video $V^s$.
-Finally, the image-to-image model $g$ now takes a mask as input in addition to an RGB video frame.
+Finally, the image-to-image translation model $g$ now takes a mask as input in addition to an RGB video frame.

-We modify the interpolated video generation step (Section~\ref{sec:generating-the-high-fps-video}) to produce both $V^s$ and $M^s$; this is done by inserting $i$ interpolated frames between each pair of frames in $V$ and $M$.
+We modify the interpolated video generation step (Section~\ref{sec:generating-the-high-fps-video}) to produce both $V^s$ and $M^s$; this is done by generating $i$ interpolated frames between each pair of frames in $V$ and $M$.
 For this to be valid, the motion of the interpolated mask video must match that of the interpolated RGB video---for example, if we interpolate the motion of a removed person, the mask must cover that person throughout the interpolated sequence.
 If this is not handled properly, we risk polluting the final result with mask placeholder values.
 Thus, we opt for a vector-based sampling method for frame interpolation instead of a kernel-based one, since the same warping grid can be applied to both RGB and mask frames to achieve the desired result.